Chameleon-Stack/template-nodejs-express-postgresql/README.md

     https://nodejs.org/en
 ```

-After that, double click on the downloaded file and run the following command to check the version:
+After that, just double-click on the file that was downloaded and install Node by clicking next until it is installed.
+Run the following command to check the version:

 ```
     node --version